 We touched on sizing in the ammo section, where we discussed cartridge size variance due to the caliber size.
 However, you should also account for the weight of the pistol you’re considering for EDC personal defense.
 Lugging around a full-size steel framed pistol on your hip isn’t exactly comfortable.
 Additionally, those models tend to be heavier.

 I recommend looking for something that’s a little lighter.
 You can do this in one of two ways.
 First, shrink the model of pistol you are interested in — more on that in the next section.
 Another way to decrease the pistol weight is by looking for models made with lighter material.
-Polymer framed weapons are very conducive to concealed carry because they save so much weight.
+Polymer framed guns are very conducive to concealed carry because they save so much weight.

 Picking a weight you are comfortable with is important.
 Something too heavy, and you’ll struggle to keep your sights on target when using your pistol.
 If you’ve never seen someone rocking the wrong gun for their frame, it’s quite entertaining.
 I saw a guy, small in stature, shooting a Desert Eagle .50 at the range.
 I swear when the gun kicked I thought it was going to hit him in the face.